cheeeeeeeeeen/RoR2-ClassicItems/README.md

 ## Changelog

+**2.3.2**
+- Include the XML into the packaging of the mod.
+- Small non-required update for ChensHelpers.

 **2.3.1**
 - Add a config option about the Imp Vanguard's Spawn position.
 It now defaults to spawn like the Imp Soldiers.
 - Refactor the Spawn Queue of the Imps spawned by the Artifact of Origin.